wuzhengy/TAU/Republish.md

 Nodes re-publish immutable item: according to the reading of `mutable item request channel`, all nodes re-publish the immutable item if owned locally.
 If not owned, nodes will request the same immutable item through `request channel`.

-## Mutable data item include two data parts:
-* a hash link: the target content
-* a referral public key: important for msg channel to speed up searching new messages
 ```
 Mutable date does not follow re-publish protocol
 ```